State Officer Candidate Information

 One Minute Speech Topic

-State Officer Candidates should prepare a one-minute speech to be given during the Opening Session (Wednesday) on this topic: What does FCCLA mean to me?
+State Officer Candidates should prepare a one-minute speech to be given during the Opening Session (Monday) on this topic:

 3 - 5 Minute Speech Topic

-State Officer Candidates should prepare a three to five-minute speech to be given during the Region Meeting (Wednesday) on this topic: What have you done to become a leader in your FCCLA chapter or community?
+State Officer Candidates should prepare a three to five-minute speech to be given during the Region Meeting (Monday) on this topic:

 Chapter members interested in becoming a State Officer are encouraged to view the State Officer Candidacy PowerPoint created by 2012-2013 First Vice President, Kaylah Kerschner.